USRSE/usrse.github.io/_posts/2022-11-21-vws-rse-cop-summary.md

 of us experienced as a result of the COVID-19 pandemic.
 It is essential to incentivize people to show up and to overcome those remote barriers.

-> Tip: Chris Wiswell’s team utilized modern delivery services to do a coffee and treat delivery across team members.
+> Tip: During the pandemic, Chris Wiswell's team went from mostly onsite to mostly remote.
+To continue a sense of community, they set up informal discussion groups around loose themes and utilized modern delivery services to do a coffee and treat delivery across team members.
 Use these to your advantage!
-Set up a coffee-delivery raffle for those who join your meeting.
+Set up a coffee-delivery raffle for those who join your meeting to incentivize them to join.

 Participation can also be bolstered through relevant content.
 The community should have a say in the topics that are being covered in the regular meetings.